smsaladi/codonw-slim/README_coa.txt

 expressed.
 If these assumptions are valid then the files �cbi.coa �cai.coa� and �fop.coa� can be used to calculate the indexes CBI, Fop respectively.

+For the most up to date version see http://codonw.sourceforge.net